urban-tep/documentation/source/community-guide/platform/geobrowser.rst

 The result tab is divided in two parts:

 - On the left, the **Results Table** showing the list of current results displayed on the map.
 Results are paginatd, only 20 items are displayed, select another page to discover more products.
-- On the right, the **Features Basket** showing all data in the current basket.
+- On the right, the **Features Basket** showing all data in the current basket as well as the data package view, showing all available data packages for the current user with the possibility to load it / use as search.

+.. req:: TS-FUN-270
+	:show:

+	This section describe the data package web widget.

 Results can be dragged fron the left table to the basket.
 Then the basket can be saved as a new data package and shared with other users.
 Saved Data packages can then be loaded into the basket. (see :doc:`data <../data>` for more details)